modelab/grasshopper-primer/en/1-foundations/1-6/3_Creating Meshes.md

 |04.| Connect the **Number Slider** to the U Count (U) and V Count (V) inputs of the **Mesh Sphere** Component|||

 ![IMAGE](images/1-6-3/exercise-01.png)
 >Adjust the slider and notice how the resoultion of the sphere changes in the Rhino viewport.
-Higher numbers result in a smoother sphere, but larger dataset which will require more processing time.
+Higher numbers result in a smoother sphere, but also produce larger datasets which can require more processing time.

 ||||
 |--|--|--|